ethersphere/ethswarm-blog-hugo/content/foundation/posts/monthly-development-update-august-2025.md

 The August's [Swarm Community Call](https://x.com/i/broadcasts/1djGXVNypnLxZ) highlighted major progress in core development and looked ahead to Bee 2.7.
 Updates also covered ecosystem projects including Swarmy, Beeport, and the Model Context Protocol (MCP).
 A broader discussion explored accessibility and usability improvements, such as global pinning and Swarm Desktop.
 The call concluded with a conversation with a special guest Lou Kerner, Founder of the CryptoMondays Collective, on the shifting Web3 landscape amid regulatory changes, privacy concerns, and the rise of decentralised AI.

-You are welcome to read the recap here or listen to the [recording here](https://x.com/i/broadcasts/1djGXVNypnLxZ).
+You are welcome to listen the [recording here](https://x.com/i/broadcasts/1djGXVNypnLxZ).

 ### Upcoming events